 Collecting my mail, I spotted the logo for our local council on one of the envelopes.
 My first thought – rates bill.
 It turned out to be something completely different.

-It was a politely worded rejection letter, my fourth year in a row from this particular company.
+It was a politely worded rejection letter, my fourth year in a row from that particular company.

-Whilst obviously not a fan of rejection letters, this is how I have chosen to deal with them so far.
+Whilst obviously not a fan of rejection letters, this is what I have learnt about dealing with rejection as a writer.

 Don’t take it personally

-Ok, I know this one is hard.
-You read the rejection letter and you assume your story sucks.
+Okay, I know this one is hard.
+You read the rejection letter and you assume your work sucks.

 Rejection is part of the business

 If I have learnt anything from the piles of writing books and blogs I have read is that rejection is part of being a writer.